KIDS TEETH

 When and how should I start cleaning my baby’s teeth?

-You should introduce cleaning your baby’s teeth as soon as you can.
-This way they will be used to sensation before the first tooth arrives.
+Cleaning should be introduced to your baby’s teeth as soon as possible (approx. 3 months).
+This way they will be used to the sensation before the first tooth arrives.

-You can use a wet cloth or a small toothbrush that fits on your finger to wipe your baby’s gums before bedtime.
-It is very important to clean your child’s teeth before they go to bed as like adults, most of the damage to teeth occurs while you are asleep.
+A wet cloth or a small toothbrush can be used to wipe your baby’s gums before bedtime.
+It is very important to clean children’s teeth before they go to bed as like adults, most of the damage to teeth occurs while asleep.

-Once children become more independent with toothbrushing, increase to brushing twice daily.
+Once children become more independent with toothbrushing, increase the brushing to twice daily.

 It is advised for an adult to assist in brushing of a night.
 This is because most children lack the hand skills to brush properly until around 8-9 years old.